You don't know where you're going until you know where you've been.

 A few highlights of what I've accomplished so far:

-Forem has quite the tech stack.
-The highlights include:
+Forem had quite the tech stack.
+The highlights included:

-Oh yeah, I also decided to use the remote flexibility and after 10 years of being away...I moved back to Tampa! 😎
+Oh yeah, I also decided to use the remote flexibility and after 10 years of being away...I moved back to Tampa and bought a house! 😎